 If you’re interested in beekeeping mainly because you can technically run this business from home, it isn’t as simple as that.

-The space available within your land should have enough food for bees without being a nuisance to your neighbors or livestock.
+The space available within your land should have enough food for bees without being a nuisance to your neighbors, livestock, or pets.

 Beekeepers aim to produce safe products, whether they focus on honey or its byproducts.